 For years, most workout classes lasted an hour — more time was believed to lead to more results.
 New research has turned that thinking on its head, finding that short workouts can be just as beneficial — if not more so — as longer sessions.
-One recent study even found that two minutes of ultra-intense exercise can have a same healthy, life-extending properties of a 30-minute workout, because the quick burst of movement can boost your cells’ metabolism.
+One recent study even found that two minutes of ultra-intense exercise can have the same healthy, life-extending properties of a 30-minute workout because the quick burst of movement can boost your cells’ metabolism.

 Workout studios and gyms are taking note, offering a variety of classes that get you fit in half the time.

 “The shorter classes are our most popular,” says trainer Christi Marraccini, Head of Production and creator of GO at Manhattan gym and online streaming network NEOU.
 Though she offers 60 and 45-minute classes as well, the 30-minute version of her high-intensity interval training (HIIT) class, GO, is often the most popular.
 “For a high-intensity workout, there have been a lot of studies that show that if you’re truly going [as hard as you can], 30 minutes is all you need,” says Marraccini.
 “Anything longer makes it challenging to maintain the same level of intensity.”

 View this post on Instagram